The data correspond to the information in our certified annual report. This is usually completed in the third quarter of the following year.

 |Organisation for Economic Co-operation and Development (OECD)||Public Institution||Digital Rights, Surveillance and Democracy||20.825,00 €|

 The Geopolitics of Tech Supply Chains

-All amounts are based on our certified end-of-year financial report for the financial year 01.01. - 31.12.2020.
-For further questions regarding our financing structure, please contact Silke Zakarneh, Head of Finance and Funding and member of the Executive Board.
+All amounts are based on our certified end-of-year financial report for the financial year 01.01. - 31.12.2021.
+For further questions regarding our financing structure, please contact our Grants & Finances Team.

 Information on tax concessions

 Stiftung Neue Verantwortung e.V. is exempt from corporate income tax because it promotes science and research.
-This is most recently confirmed by the notice of exemption dated 07.09.2021 for the last fiscal year 2019 issued by the Tax Office for Corporations I Berlin (Finanzamt für Körperschaften I Berlin) under the tax number 27/677/64012 following §5 Para.1 No.9 of the Corporation Tax Act.
-It is confirmed that the donation will be used for promotion within the meaning of § 52 para.
-2 sentence 1 no. 7 of the German Fiscal Code (AO).
+This is most recently confirmed by the notice of exemption dated 28.12.2021 for the last fiscal year 2020 issued by the Tax Office for Corporations I Berlin (Finanzamt für Körperschaften I Berlin) following §5 Para.1 No.9 of the Corporation Tax Act.

 Content Independence & Fundraising